muSpectre/muGrid/doc/dev-docs/source/Tutorials.rst

 - `FFTW <http://www.fftw.org>`_
 - `Sphinx <http://www.sphinx-doc.org>`_ and `Breathe <https://breathe.readthedocs.io>`_

 **µSpectre** requires a relatively modern compiler as it makes heavy use of C++14 features.
-It has successfully been compiled and tested using the following compilers
+It has successfully been compiled and tested using the following compilers under Linux

 - gcc-7.2
 - gcc-6.4
+- gcc-5.4
 - clang-5.0
 - clang-4.0

+and using clang-4.0 under MacOS.

 It does *not* compile on Intel's most recent compiler, as it is still lacking some C++14 support.
 Work-arounds are planned, but will have to wait for someone to pick up the `task <https://c4science.ch/T1852>`_.